tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 3.0.4.5 =
 * **Improvement:** Avoid conflict with [WP Limit Login Attempts](https://wordpress.org/plugins/wp-limit-login-attempts/ "WP Limit Login Attempts &mdash; WordPress Plugins").
-See some details in [“Sorry, your request cannot be accepted.”](https://wordpress.org/support/topic/sorry-your-request-cannot-be-accepted/#post-9544556 "Topic: &#8220;Sorry, your request cannot be accepted.&#8221; &laquo; WordPress.org Forums").
+See some details in ["Sorry, your request cannot be accepted."](https://wordpress.org/support/topic/sorry-your-request-cannot-be-accepted/#post-9544556 "Topic: &#8220;Sorry, your request cannot be accepted.&#8221; &laquo; WordPress.org Forums").

 = 3.0.4.4 =
 Sorry for the frequent update, but it should be fixed before the next release.